abprogramming/esp8266-thermostat/README.md

 * The hardware prototype is built on a stripboard during Aug 2020.
 In the following weeks I'll need to test and debug with the software.
+* Design and etch a DIY PCB for the final product
 * If everything works I want to implement a minimal webserver, exploiting the WiFi features of ESP8266, it's main strength.
 On a simple interface users will be allowed to set temperatures and also to tweak with other settings, eg. hysteresis.